"Our festivals describe our beautiful India."

 A sweet concoction of just three ingredients - desiccated coconut, sugar, and water, coconut laddoo has a way of making you fall in love with it at the first bite.
 The sweetness of these white balls will wobble on your tongue the moment you devour them.

 5. Puran Poli

-If you wanted to know how the labours of love tasted, you’d have to make a puran poli to know.
-The sweet enticing taste of puran is acquired after the chana dal is sinfully cooked in ghee and jaggery.
-It is later stuffed in a soft dough, rolled over and cooked on a hot pan with oodles of ghee until the air smells sugary-sweet.
+If you wanted to know how the labors of love tasted, you’d have to make a Puran Poli know.
+The sweet enticing taste of Puran is acquired after the chana dal is sinfully cooked in ghee and jaggery.
+It is later stuffed in a soft dough, rolled over, and cooked on a hot pan with oodles of ghee until the air smells sugary-sweet.
 We're on our way to grab some sweet treats, are you?